- Environmental Conditions

 - Interstellar Hazards

 - Vacuum: If there’s no atmosphere at all, anyone who isn’t in a sealed suit is in trouble.
-They must make a Vigor roll each round or suffer a Wound from decompression.
+They gain a level of Fatigue each round until they become Incapacitated; after another minute, they’ll die.
 If a character in a sealed suit takes a Wound, they suffer the same effects unless they can patch it up.

 - Thin: Very thin atmospheres aren’t much better than vacuum.
-Characters who aren’t in a sealed suit must make a Vigor roll each minute or take a level of Fatigue.
+Characters who aren’t in a sealed suit take a level of Fatigue each minute, and die after 10 minutes of Incapacitation.
 Simply having a breathing apparatus won’t protect you, as the low pressure can rupture blood vessels.

 - Breathable: This is a nominal atmosphere made of a breathable mixture of gases.